deligeer/sharken/body/VacuumResinInfusionEquipmentProcess.md

 Fiberglass is the most frequently used reinforcement in vacuum infusion.
 Most fiberglass fabrics offer high permeability, allowing resin to easily flow through.
 In general, looser weaves tend to infuse better, as there is less crimping of strands.

-When using a non-woven mat, continuous strand mat will offer superior infusion over a choppedstrand.
+When using a non-woven mat, continuous strand mat will offer superior infusion over a chopped-strand.
 While both offer high permeability, the binder in chopped strand mat somewhat hinders resin flow.
 Continuous strand mat (#251) will avoid this problem.

 Knit fabrics are frequently used for infusion due to their construction.
 These fabrics are not woven, but rather are knit together to avoid crimping caused by weaves.
 The #293 Knit Fabric is 18 oz. fiberglass roving knit to a 1.5 oz. chopped strand mat.
 This material not only boosts resin flow, but also adds strength and bulk very quickly.